 Developing and maintaining trust via long-term relationship with all our stakeholders is our top priority.
 And it all starts with our employees.
 To constantly nourish engagement and long term perspective with all our employees we:

-- foster vertical and horizontal collaboration
+- we foster vertical and horizontal collaboration

-- strive to reduce complexity
+- we strive to reduce complexity

-- exploit the richness of diversity
+- we exploit the richness of diversity

-- encourage international exchange of best practices
+- we encourage international exchange of best practices

 KBC and older staff opt for unique end-of-career approach with Minerva Plan